The Dan Canyon Band

 Pedal steel guitar thrumming, drums crashing and with colorful lyrics about wild horses, gunfights and range wars running through your mind, sitting in on a Dan Canyon Band performance is about as close as you'll get to the cowboy experience within 100 miles of Seattle.
 It’s only the occasional soaring guitar solo that reminds you the band is firmly grounded in the modern age.

 On a long Saturday afternoon, the band gathered for the first time since September to rehearse in guitarist Pete Frothingham’s barn.
 Pete, like the rest of his bandmates, has a long history of playing in cover bands, tribute bands and indie side projects.
 Photos from long-ago shows and dusty posters announcing earlier gigs lined the walls of the space.
 The band’s website recounts the tale of Dan Canyon, a legendary cowboy and musician famous on the plains of Eastern Washington until mysteriously vanishing along with his band of riders into a brutal storm during the winter of 1901.
 Legend holds the old bard was reborn through the modern band’s frontman, who stumbled upon a saddlebag full of dusty old gramophone records in a long-abandoned cow camp cabin while on the trail moving cattle from Winthrop (Wa.) to Douglas (Wa.).
 The folk tale is pure fiction, admits founder and lead vocalist Dan Canyon.
-But he and his own trusty band of troubadours say they’re working to keep that same spirit alive nonetheless. (as a side note, an employee of the Smithsonian Institute read it and can now be found in their Folklore Department)
+But he and his own trusty band of troubadours say they’re working to keep that same spirit alive nonetheless. (as a side note, an employee of the Smithsonian Institute read these story and it can now be found in their Folklore Department)

 The band’s five members come from all over the area: Dan lives in Everett, while others commute to rehearsal in Arlington from Camano Island, Lake Stevens and Renton.
 They’re a long way from the plateaus and canyons honored in their neo-traditional, rock-tinged country songs, but Canyon said that hasn’t stopped them from bringing an authentic cowboy vibe to the forests and shores of Western Washington."Western Washington is not known for it's cowboys.
 So cowboy music is a little harder to sell here",Dan says.Dan Canyon grew up on the rolling prairies of the Palouse, in eastern Washington state near Pullman, home of Washington State University.
 His family kept horses on a few acres and when the infinite wheat fields surrounding their home were harvested each fall, he and his brother and friends could ride off over the stubble in any direction.
 Sometimes they’d end up so far from home they’d simply bed down and camp under the stars for the night, living out a scene from many a western movie.After moving to the Seattle area, Canyon established himself in the local music scene, playing in tribute and cover bands while penning original songs.
 He recalls getting an opportunity to record his originals in a friend’s studio, and quickly realizing nothing he was singing about really resonated with him.The standard advice for aspiring writers holds that you should write about what you know.
 Canyon thought maybe that was the way to go for songwriting, too.
 “I realized that everything I was writing about felt pretty mediocre,” Canyon said.
 "I didn’t feel like I had a lot to say, so I sat down to make a list of what I might know well enough to sing about?
 I wrote down horses, cowboys, guns, western history and western movies.”That bolt of inspiration turned into “Purple Sage,” a rollicking tale of a lone lawman who “lives by the gun or dies by the sword", metaphorically speaking, "with nothing left to give but his life and his word", all while traveling light through the desert with just his horse to rely on.
 Canyon described the song as evoking a classic Western in the listener’s mind.
 Painting the sunset’s rays against canyon walls just as clearly as if you were seeing it in Technicolor.
 "A western movie for your ears" someone once said.It was another 20 years and after retiring from a career at American Airlines that Dan decided to spin off his cowboy persona into a true country band.
 He brought together a group of fellow Seattle-area musicians who all harbored a bit of that outlaw spirit.
 Canyon said they set out to make music that captured the kind of excitement they all remembered growing up and playing cowboy or watching westerns.
 In fact, they even wrote a song about that called, "Still Playin' Cowboy".
 No songs about "pickup trucks or drinking down an old dusty road" that pervades modern Top 40 country.